Ethics establish a trustworthy voice. They nurture wise evaluation of conduct. Ethics prevail when we are fair to other

 Jeff Woods, Realize President, likes to phrase it in clear terms.

 “You never go wrong doing the right thing,” he said.
 “We believe in ethics.”

-Reasons for doing computer repair ethically are much the same as doing any business ethically.
+Reasons for doing computer repair and network planning ethically are much the same as doing any business ethically.
 Being fair is better for more people; both one’s self and one’s community.

 Being unfair may produce quick results.
 Then, the fallout arrives, and everyone is unhappy.

 For people who contemplate their relationship with a larger principle, there is a sense of being accountable in how we do business.
 Accountable to something more important than our profit this week, and more important than society’s basic need for orderly behavior.
 It’s an added layer of understanding.

 Some may see that as naive.
 They may say ethics are a waste of time.
 But, evidence shows that selfish or dishonest decisions inevitably come back to haunt us.